Brook stickleback: Predators

 Certain large invertebrates, birds, mammals, and fish all prey on the brook stickleback.
 With its small size, this species of stickleback has evolved piercing spines and protective plates to hinder predators.
 With this protection, as well as advanced anti-predator behavior, the brook stickleback is only a minor prey item.
 In a lab study, adult water bugs (Lethocerus americanus) and dragonfly nymphs (Aeschna spp.) both successfully preyed on the stickleback, but only in a night setting.
 Fish have been observed to be the most successful predator of the brook stickleback.
 Examples of these fish predators include yellow perch (Perca flavescens), rock bass (Ambloplites rupestris), creek chub (Semotilus atromaculatus), burbot (Lota lota), central mudminnow (Umbra limi), smallmouth bass (Micropterus dolomieu), largemouth bass (Micropterus salmoides), northern pike (Esox lucius), brook trout (Salvelinus fontinalis), rainbow trout (Oncorhynchus mykiss) and round goby (Neogobius melanostomus).
-Brook stickleback eggs can be cannibalized, as well as consumed by rainbow trout (Oncorhynchus mykiss).
+Brook stickleback eggs can be cannibalized, as well as consumed by rainbow trout (O. mykiss).
 Competition among the ninespine stickleback exists.
 However, ninespine stickleback habitat exists in the pelagic zone, while the brook stickleback occupies the littoral zone.
 In the presence of fathead minnows (Pimephales promelas), the brook stickleback has a more diverse diet since the fathead is a more generalist feeder.